ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 ## Objective

 Container orchestration has become a cornerstone of modern application deployment, offering scalability, flexibility, and resource efficiency.
 Rancher is an open-source container management platform that simplifies the deployment and management of Kubernetes clusters.
-Managed Rancher Service by OVHcloud, provides a powerful platform for orchestrating Kubernetes clusters seamlessly.
-In this Geting Started guide we will explore the intricacies of setting up and managing containers clusters.
+Managed Rancher Service by OVHcloud provides a powerful platform for orchestrating Kubernetes clusters seamlessly.
+In this Getting Started guide we will explore the intricacies of setting up and managing container clusters.

 ## Rancher Creation and Access

 > [!warning]
 >
 > During the Alpha phase, Rancher access are directly provided by OVHcloud team.
-Manager implementation will be available at Beta release phase.
+It will be available through the OVHcloud Control Panel at Beta release phase.
 Please ignore this part for now.
 >

-To initiate your journey, log in to the OVHcloud Manager and access the _Managed Rancher Service_ under the _Container & Orchestration_ section.
+To initiate your journey, log in to the OVHcloud Control Panel and access the _Managed Rancher Service_ under the _Container & Orchestration_ section.
-Using the OVHcloud Manager you can trigger the creation of a Rancher which will be operated and managed by OVHcloud.
+Using the OVHcloud Control Panel you can trigger the creation of a Rancher which will be operated and managed by OVHcloud.

-Simply click on the 'create' button at the top right of the manager and follow the steps below:
+Simply click on the 'create' button at the top right of the Control Panel and follow the steps below:

 1. Define your Rancher's name
 2. Select your Plan between "OVHcloud Edition" (coming soon) and "Standard"